 There are a few different ways to make a roof a “cool” roof.
 Clay and terracotta tile roofing is ideal for desert climates because it blocks heat.
 Slate tile is another good fit for your roof because it doesn’t require a lot of maintenance.
 It comes in light and earthy colors that are naturally reflective and durable.

 Energy-Efficient San Diego Roofing

 San Diegans can bask in sunnier-than-average climate.
 And they can capitalize on the sun by installing solar panels on their rooftops.
 Solar panels soak up the sun’s energy and convert it to power for the home.
 These panels should be durable and use the latest technology, so when you have your solar panels installed be sure to communicate these needs to your solar installation company.

 It’s also just as important to ensure that your roof has proper insulation.
 Since 25% of heat in a home leaves through the ceiling, your roof is a key player in stopping this during the colder winter days in San Diego and at night when the temperatures drop significantly.
 Properly insulated San Diego roofing equates to energy-efficient homes, so you save on your utility bills.

 Poorly ventilated rooftops are not ideal for hot weather.
 They can transfer heat into the living areas and increase air-conditioning consumption, if you’re using one.
 For those living inland who turn on the AC in the dog days of summer, this can be especially a concern.
 Proper roof ventilation also helps in the winter, working to prevent moisture damage — especially if you live near the ocean or bay.

-Timing of San Diego Roof Repairs
+Timing of San Diego Roof Installations

 San Diego Roofing with Wildfire Protection